qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-The file name belogs to a pair of properties describing the document: `_fileName` and `_isDirty`.
+The file name belongs to a pair of properties describing the document: `_fileName` and `_isDirty`.
 The `_fileName` holds the file name of the document name and `_isDirty` is set when the document has unsaved changes.
 This is used by the save and save as logic, which is shown below.

 When trying to save a document without a name, the `saveAsDocument` is invoked.
 This results in a round-trip over the `saveAsDialog`, which sets a file name and then tries to save again in the `onAccepted` handler.